-Intimacy is the trusting, filling up that overflows into holy action.
+Intimacy is the trusting and filling up that propels to holy action.
 The more we release what intimacy ought to look like, the more free we are to simply enjoy connection with our creator.

 Where blacks merge with blush, soft grays with mustards, swirling and shining.
 Mute and glittering.
 A balance of and; not either/or.

 I consider how God personally scatters intimacy invitations through hearts.
 They appear all throughout the day.
 Every day.
 It’s becoming so obvious I can no longer ignore His longing to connect.
 It’s like, hello, here’s another heart for you.
 And here.
 What about up there in the clouds?
 And in that dog poop you’re picking up right.about.now?

 Metal gray concrete divots.

 Giant lemony pee on the carpet.
 Compliments of Mercy.

 All of them shining toward intimacy.
 Repeating a love beacon.
 Gently.
 Often.

 And here I’d been shrinking His intimacy in a Contemplation Only box.
 It may be a color, but not the only color.
 A light, but not the only light.
 Contemplation.
 And action.
 And whimsy.
 And waiting.
 He meets us wherever we are.